GoogleCloudPlatform/federated-learning/README.md

 ## Architecture

 The blueprint uses a [multi-tenant](https://cloud.google.com/kubernetes-engine/docs/concepts/multitenancy-overview) architecture.

 The workloads provided by third parties are treated as a tenant within the cluster.
-These tenant workloads are grouped in a dedicated namespace, and isolated on dedicated cluster nodes.
+These tenant workloads are grouped in dedicated namespaces, and isolated on dedicated cluster nodes.
 This way, you can apply security controls and policies to the nodes and namespace that host the tenant workloads.

 ### Infrastructure